 It was as if a lightning bolt had hit.
 My friend was right.
 No matter what, I went soft inside after I said no. Not only that, but when I sat down to reflect, I realized that I felt like this most of my life.
 Plagued by self-doubt, I would first say no, only to doubt myself later.
 Wow!

 Once I realized how I was part of the problem, I had a decision to make.
 I decided to go back to basics.
 I needed to become very clear as to what was important to me, what boundaries were not negotiable, and how I could communicate all that to the people around me.

 Like everything, it’s been a journey and I’m still traveling.
 This is what I’ve learned along the way.

 - Saying no is an act of self-care and self-respect.
 Every time we say yes when we meant to say no, something inside us snaps.
 We lose a little bit of our self-respect.
 After a while, we become uncertain and weak.

-- Ignoring our instincts and the way we feel can result to confusion and mixed messages.
+- Ignoring our instincts and the way we feel can result in confusion and mixed messages.
 When we act against our highest good, we know it.
-There is a feeling of being let down, a sinking of the heart, a small voice whispering . . . “did you have to do this?” ” what about me?”
+There is a feeling of being let down, sinking of the heart, a small voice whispering . . . “did you have to do this?” ” what about me?”

-- Becoming clear about our wants, needs and boundaries, allows us to say no before things get out of hand.
+- Becoming clear about our wants, needs, and boundaries, allows us to say no before things get out of hand.
 When we consistently give in to other people’s demands and requests and ignore our personal needs and wants, we begin to feel resentful and angry.
 Eventually, we begin to blame others for taking us for granted and we may even lash out.

-- Becoming aware of the ways we sabotage ourselves, is good strategy and plain common sense.
+- Becoming aware of the ways we sabotage ourselves, is a good strategy and plain common sense.
 Habits die hard and they fight back.
 You may find yourselves going weak at the knees and coming up with a thousand excuses as to why you may be too harsh and inflexible.

 - Like everything in life, we become better with practice.
 So, practice away!